TurboQuant Explained: Leaner Context Memory on Your Phone

 - Best for: Users on mid-range devices or those who want to run multiple apps simultaneously

-Qwen3.5 0.8B TQ4 is the ultimate speedster at 57 tok/s.
-Ideal if speed is your absolute priority and you're okay with a smaller, less capable model.
+Qwen3.5 0.8B TQ4 is the lightest option.
+Ideal if memory is your tightest constraint and you're okay with a smaller, less capable model.

 - Memory footprint: ~1 GB loaded